 Preparatory course for MUTC 101; required of any student who does not meet the minimum threshold score on the Music Theory Placement Test.
 Review of music fundamentals including pitch reading in treble and bass clefs, basic rhythm and meter, key signatures, scales, intervals, triads.
-A minimum grade of "C" is required to pass this class.
-Two credits.
+Grade of "S" or "U" only.
+This course fulfills no curricular requirements.
+Two pre-college level credits.